kathicoder/Capstone/README.md

 Have Jenkins installed
 Java 8

+The Selenium WebDriver project includes the following features:

+implicit wait at each class level a few Thread.sleep instances were added to deal with website captcha interference where manual intervention was required

+The following TestNG annotations are used:

+@Parameter is used in the testng.xml file to pass browser choice
+@Test is used for each test case
+@BeforeMethod is used
+gets testcase name from Java Reflection and sets up extent report at test level and sets up screen shot png file

+@BeforeClass is used
+@AfterClass is used
+@BeforeSuite
+sets up extent reports
+@AfterSuite
+flushes extent reports

 The project is broken into separate modules for API and UI testing

 API testing was run using: